mozaik-association/mozaik/docs/3Marketing-emails.md

     This functionality allows you to send a mailing evey X hour/day/week/month/year.

-    Thanks to the distribution lists module and to this functionality, you can send a recurring email to a specific distribution list that is constantly updated thanks to dynamic filters.
+    Thanks to the distribution lists module and to this functionality, you can send a recurring email to a specific distribution list that is constantly updated thanks to the dynamic filters.
     !!!example

         I want to send automatically an email to all the people who participated in an event in the last three days.